 - Wear protective clothing: If you’re working in an environment with a high risk of injury or exposure to bacteria, it’s essential to wear protective clothing such as gloves, long sleeves, and pants.
 This can help prevent bacteria from entering the body through cuts or scrapes.

 - Practice good hand hygiene: Good hand hygiene is essential in preventing the spread of bacteria.
 Clean hands with soap and water, especially before and after touching the affected area or any wounds or bandages.

-By practicing good hygiene, you can help prevent and manage cellulitis.
+Therefore, practicing good hygiene can help prevent and manage cellulitis.

 Care for Skin Injuries

 If you have a skin injury or wound, taking proper care to prevent cellulitis from developing is essential.
 The following actions can be taken to treat skin damage caused by cellulitis: